bangbangsoftware/footswell/README.md

 A quick introduction of the minimal setup you need to get a hello world up & running.

+## Security

+Everything is stored locally, so as long as your local storage is safe, so is your data.

 ## Developing

 A pure js application that makes great use of local storage.